fs-feup/autonomous-systems/src/pacsim/README.md

   * Track editor (track_editor directory)
   * Converter from [FSSIM](https://github.com/AMZ-Driverless/fssim) sdf to our track format.

+# Prerequisites
+This package is developed and tested on Ubuntu 22.04 with ROS2 Iron.

+Install dependencies:

+`sudo apt install ros-iron-desktop ros-iron-xacro`

 # How to get started
 To use PacSim with your autonomous system, you need to create a message converter node to match your own interfaces with the simulator.